banner

 }

-In the constructor of NativeInputManager, the native layer IMS, i.e., InputManager, is constructed, and then it is added to the service manager.
+In the construction of NativeInputManager, the native layer IMS, i.e., InputManager, is constructed, and it is added to the service manager.

 NativeInputManager::NativeInputManager(jobject contextObj,